-Let’s take a look at the “pros and cons of credit cards.”
+Let’s take a hard look at the “pros and cons of credit cards” to see if they’re right for you.

 The debate over whether the use of credit cards is good or bad is fierce, and seemingly never-ending.
 Many people feel that credit cards are the root of all evil, while others look at the benefits credit cards afford consumers.
 But the key to the debate is truly understanding what a credit card is, and is not.